PNaveenKumar1/dummy/README.md

-# Learning to Forecast under External Influence Using Temporal Knowledge Graphs: Datasets, Methods and Benchmarks
+# Learning to Forecast under External Influence Using Temporal Knowledge Graphs: Datasets, Methods, and Benchmarks

 ## Overview

-This project addresses the challenge of forecasting stock market trends by constructing a **Temporally-Aware Heterogeneous Knowledge Graph (SmKG)**.
-SmKG captures inter-stock relationships, financial statements, analyst sentiments, corporate events, and macroeconomic factors from stock assets listed on NASDAQ and NSE markets.
+This project addresses the challenge of forecasting stock market trends by constructing a **Temporally-Aware Heterogeneous Knowledge Graph (STOCKnowledge)**.
+STOCKnowledge captures inter-stock relationships, financial statements, analyst sentiments, corporate events, and macroeconomic factors from stock assets listed on the NASDAQ and NSE markets.
 By leveraging time-aware embeddings, this project ranks stock assets based on their potential return on investment over various holding periods.

 ## Data Sources

-The datasets used in this project include :
+The datasets used in this project include:
-- NASDAQ100, S&P500 (from Yahoo Finance)
+- NASDAQ100 and S&P500 (from Yahoo Finance)
 - NIFTY500 (from NSE)

 ## Requirements

-To run this project, you’ll need to install the required dependencies.
-These can be found in the `requirements.txt` file.
+To run this project, you’ll need to install the required dependencies listed in the `requirements.txt` file.

 ```bash
 pip install -r requirements.txt